wingenl/genetic_mapping_with_ASMap/README.md

 # genetic_mapping_with_ASMap
 A script helping to create a genetic map using package ASMap in R.

-Author: Luzie U. Wingen, John Innes Centre, UK
+Author: Luzie U. Wingen, John Innes Centre, UK; date: 06/12/2021
-Date: 06/12/2021

 Software: R 4.0, library ASMap